system-inc/framework/documentation/Documentation.md

 Modules

-  Used to configure project settings.
+  Used to configure app-specific settings.

 Packages